AaronTaylorG33K/LiquidTables/README.md

-# FastTables
+# LiquidTables

-FastTables is a project that combines FastAPI, Svelte, and DuckDB for fast and efficient data handling.
+LiquidTables is a project that combines FastAPI, Svelte, and DuckDB for fast and efficient data handling.

-## How to Use FastTables
+## How to Use LiquidTables

 To get started with FastTables, follow the steps below: